Designations Congruent with Things: Chapter 3

 “I can’t say I’m surprised,” Hermann says dryly.

-Hermann seems to interrupt his train of thought at the most inconvenient times, cognitively speaking, and Newt is pretty sure, pretty outrageously positive actually, that the guy knows it and does it on purpose even though he can remember no such thing from the drift.
+Hermann has a talent for interrupting his train of thought at the most inconvenient times, cognitively speaking, and Newt is pretty sure, pretty outrageously positive actually, that the guy knows it and does it on purpose even though he can remember no such thing from the Drift.
 He has evidence, empirical evidence; it’s happening right now, in fact.
-Data does not lie, it cannot, it simply exists, waiting for the gloss of interpretation, but sometimes underlying mechanisms can be confounded by the story that stitches them together—
+Data doesn’t lie, it can’t, it simply exists, waiting for the gloss of interpretation, but sometimes underlying mechanisms can be confounded by the story that stitches them together—

-“If you consider your previous twenty-four hours, you will discover that you experimented on yourself, neurally entangled your consciousness with a hostile alien mind, traipsed about Hong Kong, nearly were ingested several times by, I believe, two separate kaiju, drifted with me, entangled yourself again with the hivemind of the kaiju anteverse, consulted on the best way to detonate a thermonuclear warhead so as to seal a dimensional rift, and then proceeded back to this lab for no rational reason I can determine.”
+“If you consider your previous twenty-four hours, you’ll discover that you experimented on yourself, neurally entangled your consciousness with a hostile alien mind, traipsed about Hong Kong, were nearly ingested several times by, I believe, two separate kaiju, drifted with me, entangled yourself again with the hivemind in the kaiju anteverse, consulted on the best way to detonate a thermonuclear warhead so as to seal a dimensional rift, and then proceeded back to this lab for no rational reason I can determine.”

-That’s probably the longest sentence that Hermann has said since they drifted, and Newt gets that, yeah he does, because the post-drift mental state, well, it’s a designation congruent with the actuality of things, and he doesn’t have words for it; how could he?
-It's a post-verbal phenomenon, meaning he just knows Hermann now like he knows himself; he can conjure up the cognitive image of himself-as-Other, without words, but honestly Hermann had never really, never entirely, been ‘Other’ to him in the philosophical sense.
-They had worked together too long for that.
+That’s probably the longest sentence Hermann has said since they drifted, and Newt gets that, yeah he does, because the post-Drift mental state, well, it’s a designation congruent with the actuality of things, but he doesn’t have words for it; how could he?
+It's a post-verbal phenomenon, meaning he just knows Hermann now like he knows himself; he can conjure up the cognitive image of himself-as-Other without words, but honestly Hermann had never really, never entirely, been “Other” to him in the philosophical sense.
+They’d worked together too long for that.

 Newt stares at him in abject astonishment.